-So-called "reverse payment" settlements are not appropriate for per se illegality, because courts have not found that they almost always violate the antitrust rule of reason against anticompetitive conduct.
+So-called "reverse-payment" settlements are not appropriate for a heightened rule-of-reason analysis or effective per se illegality, because courts have not found that they almost always violate the antitrust rule of reason against anticompetitive conduct.
 To the contrary, several appellate courts have found such settlements did not violate the rule of reason.
-Moreover, contrary to the bill, the trend in the Supreme Court and the federal antitrust agencies has been to narrow the categories of per se illegal conduct.
+Moreover, contrary to the bill, the trend in the Supreme Court and the federal antitrust agencies has been to narrow the categories of conduct presumed to be illegal and expand the usage of traditional rule-of-reason analysis.
+Courts have appropriately handled this matter, making legislation unnecessary.